serverless/dashboard/docs/glossary.md

 An organization is a single tenant in Serverless product suite (including  Dashboard, and Serverless Cloud).
 An organization name needs to be unique and you need to [add at least one AWS Observability Integration](./integrations/index.md#adding-the-aws-observability-integration) to start using Serverless Console.

 ## Integration
 Integrations are how Serverless Console keeps track of third party tools you choose to instrument and monitor.
-You need at least one integration to utilize Serverless Console features and you can use add multiple integrations to a single organization.
+You need at least one Integration to utilize Serverless Console features and you can use add multiple Integrations to a single organization.

+## Resources
+Resources are an instance of a service on which you can enable monitoring.
+Currently this is limited to AWS Lambda Functions, but the set of supported resources is expected to grow over time.

+### Active Resource
+Active Resources is a Resources that have been active in the last 24 hour period.
+See our [pricing page](https://www.serverless.com/console/pricing) for more details about how we use Active Resources.

-### AWS Observability Integration
+## AWS Observability Integration
 The AWS Observability Integration is a collection of infrastructure deployed and tracked by Serverless Console.
-This integration is deployed using a [Cloudformation Stack](#cloudformation-stack) and IAM Role.
+This Integration is deployed using a [Cloudformation Stack](#cloudformation-stack) and [IAM Role](./integrations/data-sources-and-roles.md#iam-roles).

 #### CloudFormation Stack
 [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is an AWS Service which allows you to create templates for creating AWS Infrastructure.
 Serverless Console creates the [Serverless-Inc-Role-Stack](../integrations/aws/iam-role-cfn-template.yaml) in your account when you add the AWS Observability Integration.